-Sunak will not go to key climate summit - No 10
+Rishi Sunak will not go to COP27 climate summit next month

 "We will obviously continue to work closely with Egypt as the hosts of COP27 and to make sure that all countries are making progress on the historic commitments they made at the Glasgow climate pact."

+She added the UK would be "fully represented by other senior ministers", including current COP president Alok Sharma.

-COP27 will take place in Sharm el-Sheikh from 6 to 18 November - finishing the day before Chancellor Jeremy Hunt is due to set out the UK's tax and spending plans.
+COP27 will take place in Sharm el-Sheikh from 6 to 18 November - finishing the day after Chancellor Jeremy Hunt is due to set out the UK's tax and spending plans.

 The annual UN climate summits are designed to help governments agree steps to limit global temperature rises.
 The UK hosted COP26 in Glasgow in 2021.

-The news that Mr Sunak will not be attending comes as a UN report warns there is "no credible pathway" to keep the rise in global temperatures below the key threshold of 1.5C.
+The news that Mr Sunak will not be attending comes as a UN report warns there is "no credible pathway" to keep the rise in global temperatures below a key threshold of 1.5C.

 Scientists believe that going beyond 1.5C would see dangerous impacts for people all over the world.